 Scientific & Medical Publications Utilizing Sensonics’ Products

 Listed below are scientific and medical publications that have incorporated Sensonics’ products.
 References to studies employing The Smell Identification Test™ are followed by a code: “UPSIT®” (University of Pennsylvania Smell Identification Test™).
 Studies employing other Sensonics’ products are signified by the following codes: “B-SIT®” (Brief Smell Identification Test®), “PST®” (Pocket Smell Test®), “ODMT®” (Odor Discrimination/Memory Test®), “PIT®” (Picture Identification Test®), “STT®” (Smell Threshold Test™), “S&S™” (Snap & Sniff® Threshold Test), “PSW™” (The Pediatric Smell Wheel®), The Waterless Empirical Taste Test® (WETT®) or “EG” (Electrogustometer).
 This list is representative, not inclusive.
 Papers are listed below under two categories: I. Non-clinical Papers; and II.
 Clinical Papers by Disorders.
 Please note that this information is provided as a service to the general public.
 We emphasize that our tests are not designed to diagnose, treat, cure, or prevent any disease.
-The following list is provided only for scientific and information purposes.
+The following list is provided only for scientific and informational purposes.

 Index to Non-Clinical Papers Using Sensonics’ Products